Find Affordable College Courses

 Athens, GA

-Our 2023 rankings named University of Georgia the most popular school in Georgia for visual and performing arts students working on their doctor’s degree.
-Located in the city of Athens, UGA is a public college with a very large student population.
+Our analysis found University of Georgia to be the most popular school for visual and performing arts students who want to pursue a doctor’s degree in Georgia.
+Located in the midsize city of Athens, UGA is a public school with a fairly large student population.

 About 47% of the students majoring in visual and performing arts at the school are women while 53% are male.